 The competition was not offered for a few years - and in 2005 there was an attempt to modify and have a web-based Young Design Engineer's Project Competition to try and encourage more entries by removing the technical paper aspect and providing the opportunity to have any number of 'evaluators' comment through internet participation.

 In August 2008, as part of the International Design Engineering Technical Conference (IDETC '08) held in Brooklyn, NY, the Design Education Committee of the ASME Design Engineering Division reinstated the Young Design Engineer's Paper Competition.
-Entries are evaluated as ASME technical papers, and the accepted papers become part of regular session(s) at the Conference.
-Based upon the presentations by the student author(s) at the Conference, winners are chosen and presented with prizes.
+Entries were evaluated as ASME technical papers, and the accepted papers become part of regular session(s) at the Conference.
+Based upon the presentations by the student author(s) at the Conference, winners were chosen and presented with prizes.
+However, that was the last year in which the Young Design Engineer's Paper Competition was an IDETC Session.